$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Introduction

 \section{Introduction}

-Transformer-based language models \cite{transformer} have proven successful in a wide variety of NLP tasks.
-By using attention mechanisms to focus on relevant information during training, transformers have allowed researchers to train on larger amounts of data with less training time, while generating significantly improved output.
+Transformer-based language models \cite{transformer}---particularly off-the-shelf models---have shown mixed success with story generation~\cite{see-etal-2019-massively, Wang2019, ippolito-etal-2020-toward}.
+Language models (LMs) lose coherence as their output length increases, and are prone to meandering, losing the plot of a story over time.
+This can be largely attributed to the LM generating each token by sampling from a probability distribution, failing to distinguish between statistical correlation (how frequently event A and event B are seen together) and causal reasoning (event A causes event B to occur).

-However, transformers have shown mixed success with story generation~\cite{see-etal-2019-massively}.
-Like other neural methods, they lose coherence as the output length increases and are prone to generating stories that lose the plot over time.
-This is partly because each sentence, event, word, and character is generated by sampling from a probability distribution, failing to distinguish between statistical correlation (how frequently event A and event B are seen together) and causal reasoning (event A causes event B to occur).
+Since causal events across sentences in stories help people understand and retain story information \cite{Trabasso1984}, we posit that the inability of language models to perform commonsense inference leads them to output less coherent long-form text.
+Commonsense inference is still an open problem in NLP, especially when the commonsense information is unstructured and provided in the form of natural language.
+We refer to this task of grounding commonsense inference relations within prose as \textit{contextual commonsense inference (CCI)}, a sub-task within commonsense reasoning.
+Due to storytelling being deeply intertwined with causal understanding, improving CCI will yield both more accurate story generation evaluation metrics and better story generation.

-Since causal events across sentences in stories help people understand and retain story information \cite{Trabasso1984}, we posit that an inability to perform commonsense inference is among the main issues that lead to less coherent output.
-Commonsense inference is still very much an open problem within NLP, and it becomes an even harder problem when the commonsense information is provided in the form of natural language (such as a story) instead of a structured representation (such as a knowledge graph).
-We refer to the former as the {\em contextual} commonsense inference task.
+Current methods in CCI for story understanding often include the use of generative LMs.
+While LMs might be helpful for encoding the textual information, they are less suited to operating on and making decisions based on this information due to their probabilistic way of generating text.
+This leads to a tendency to focus on grammar rather than meaning \cite{Martin2018AAAI}.
+Furthermore, commonly-used language generation evaluation metrics like BLEU put emphasis on exact word usage and grammar.
+In this paper, we look at what it would mean to de-emphasize generation and paraphrasing for understanding tasks like CCI.